C2SM/git-course/beginner/Markdowns/Exercise_7.md

 ### Update local repository using git pull

-Let's examine the difference between git fetch and git pull.
-We just used git fetch to get a commit from our remote repository, and then we used git merge to include it in our local branch.
+Let's examine the difference between `git fetch` and `git pull`.
+We just used `git fetch` to get a commit from our remote repository, and then we used `git merge` to merge it into our local branch.

-First, go back to the web interface and use it to make a new commit by editing a file and again creating a new branch.
+First, go back to the web interface and use it to make a new commit by editing a file in the branch you created earlier.

-Next, let's get that commit into our repository.
+Next, let's merge that commit into our repository.

 ```bash